schlothauer-wauer/jsoncodegen/src/main/resources/docs/usage.md

   - packageName - what is the package for the generated beans (!)
   - interfacePackageName - Name of the interface package
   - removeEmptyLines - if set, then empty lines will be removed before file is written

+* java_interfaced_generic_derived_beans - creates a set of Java beans from model that implements a given interface
+  - packageName - what is the package for the generated beans (!)
+  - interfacePackageName - Name of the interface package
+  - genericClass - Name of the generic class, inclusive the package name (!)
+  - removeEmptyLines - if set, then empty lines will be removed before file is written

 ### Service related
 * swagger - creates a swagger file from model